Scanned old papers

 page 251, page 252

 Comment: there is the first formulation of the famous Poincaré-Miranda theorem.
 Poincaré's work remained unknown during approximately ninety years.
 Unaware of this work, Brouwer proposed his fixed point theorem in 1909 and Miranda proved the equivalence between the Poincaré-Miranda theorem and the Brouwer fixed point theorem in 1941.
 Poincaré's work has been re-discovered in the 70's.
-Poincaré's sketch of the proof seems to show that he had in mind arguments close to the ones proposed in M.N.
+Poincaré's fifteen-word-sketch-of-the-proof seems to show that he had in mind arguments close to the ones proposed in M.N.
 Vrahatis, A short proof and a generalization of Miranda's existence theorem Proceedings of the American Mathematical Society, 107, No. 3, 701-703, (1989).

 Ordinary differential equations,